 - Barefoot Sand Hopscotch (2 forward, 1 back)

-TIP: there are all sorts of circuit-training drills and sprints you can do at the beach while barefoot in the sand.
+TIP: You can do all sorts of circuit-training drills and sprints at the beach while barefoot in the sand.
 It’s fun to invent your own exercises, and you’ll be surprised what you can think of – all you need is a little patience, creativity, and initiative.

 - Barefoot Banded Side Shuffle